-Orange County Register Article includes Dr. Fardad Fateri CEO of International Education Corp.
+Orange County Register Article includes Dr. Fardad Fateri CEO of IEC

 Despite the economic slump, employers are still hiring in many fields, says Fardad Fateri, chief executive of Irvine-based International Education Corp., which runs career training schools.

 Careers such as health, education and technology still have a healthy demand for workers, he said.

 His observations line up with other recent workforce forecasts, including the O.C.
 Register’s database of labor experts’ predictions of local job growth.

 The U.S. Bureau of Labor Statistics predicts fast growth through 2017 for network systems analysts and data communication analysts — two relatively high-paying jobs — as well as for the relatively low-paying positions of home care aides and home health aides.

 Fateri noted that the state Labor Market Information Division predicts that demand will grow 40 percent through 2016 for network systems analysts, computer software engineers and veterinary technicians.

 Many hospitals and other health-related businesses are still growing during the recession.
 Edwards Lifesciences of Irvine, for example, is adding about 250 positions this year in Orange County.